rebhu-open-source-foundation/gecko-b2g/b2g/chrome/content/embedding/web-embedder.md

 - `bluetooth-volumeset`: this event is dispatched when Bluetooth handsfree repots its volume.
 Its `detail` is a integer from 0 to 15 representing speaker gain level.
 - `mtp-state-changed`: this event is dispatched when MTP server is started or disabled.
 There are two status, `started` and `finished`. `started` means MTP is enabled and `finished` means MTP is disabled.
 - `geolocation-status`: this event is dispatched when geolocation status changes.
 Its `detail` is a bool representing active/inactive.
+- `captive-portal-login`: this event is dispatched when captive portal detection redirect to a login page.
+Its `detail` is a string to represent login url.
+- `captive-portal-login-result`: this event is dispatched when captive portal login process is finished.
+Its result contained in 'detail' is 1 if login successfully, otherwise 0.

 ## WindowProvider delegate